proxystore/proxystore/docs/advanced.rst

 Caching
 -------

-:any:`Stores <proxystore.store.base.Store>` provides built in caching
+:class:`~proxystore.store.base.Store` provides built in caching functionality.
-functionality.
 Caches are local to the Python process but will speed up the resolution when multiple proxies refer to the same object.